 Figure 1: The hardware modification on a non-eye-tracking VR headset.

-This project presents a cost-effective eye-tracking solution (hardware + software) designed to transform a standard non-eye-tracking VR headset (e.g., Meta Quest 3) into a sophisticated eye-tracking research instrument.
-The system leverages open-source technology to deliver research-grade eye tracking at a fraction of commercial solutions' cost.
+This project presents a cost-effective eye-tracking solution (hardware + software) designed to upgrade a standard non-eye-tracking VR headset (e.g., Meta Quest 3) into an eye-tracking compatible research instrument at a fraction of commercial solutions' cost.
+The system achieves an average tracking accuracy of 4.8° of visual angle with a refresh rate of 60 Hz, making it suitable for specific research applications including attention studies, interaction technique development, and gaze analytics.

 Figure 2: A simplified illustration of the hardware setup and overall data flow.

-Eye tracking represents a critical component in VR research, enabling precise analysis of user attention patterns, cognitive processes, and interaction behaviors.
+Eye tracking represents a critical component in VR research, enabling analysis of user attention patterns, interaction behaviors, and enabling foveated rendering.
 However, commercial eye-tracking solutions present significant barriers to entry:

 This project builds upon the open-source EyeTrackVR project.
 Comprehensive assembly guides and technical documentation can be found in their official documentation.